Paul Bracken

 Paul Bracken is a professor of political science and business at Yale University.
 He received his Bachelor of Science (Engineering) degree from Columbia University and his PhD in Operations Research from Yale University.

 Career

+Bracken is a former employee of the Hudson Institute and served as a chronicler during the ultra secret 1983 war game code-named Proud Prophet.

 The Princeton Review called him one of the United States best 300 professors in 2012.